 All Dance Minor students must complete the following requirements:

-1 required in Creative Practice (5 units)
+1 required in Creative Practice (5 units), choose from:

 THEA 30 Introduction to Dance Theory and Technique, or